top of page

-Helping First Responders Heal, Overcome Struggles, and Build Resilience
+Helping First Responders Heal, Overcome Struggles, & Build Resilience

 First responders are a group of remarkable individuals who present a set of unique needs all their own.
-In addition to a work culture not many understand, the distinctive demands of their job can cause rates of depression, anxiety, substance abuse, post-traumatic stress disorder, and suicidality at strikingly higher rates than the general population.
+In addition to work culture, not many understand, the distinctive demands of their job.
+This can cause rates of depression, anxiety, substance abuse, post-traumatic stress disorder, and suicidality at strikingly higher rates than the general population.

 They are also a group that tends to reach out the least for help.
 As perspectives toward mental health services begin to shift, we find that it is our bravest, strongest, and most exposed men and women that are being left behind.

 “Suck it up.”
 “If you can’t handle it, you shouldn’t be in this job.”
 “You knew exactly what you were signing up for.”
 It is statements like these that pervade the first responder culture and are a remnant of the “old crusty” days when it was a sign of weakness to ask for help.
-Well, we know better now, and we finally know how to help.
+Well, we know better now, and we finally know how to help with counseling for first responders in Fort Lauderdale, Coral Springs, and Plantation, FL.

 The courageous men and women who serve as first responders are exposed to a variety of situations ranging from car accidents to violent events to tragic disasters.
 These experiences range from mild to severe.
 Although some events may not directly affect first responders, other events can take a toll on the mental, emotional, and physical health of first responders.